Undefeated college football teams in 2019 | NCAA.com

-We're through Week 10 of the 2019 college football season, and there are only seven undefeated FBS teams remaining.
-SMU fell to Memphis and is no longer unbeaten.
+We're in Week 11 of the 2019 college football season, and there are only five undefeated FBS teams remaining.

 Last season, Clemson finished 15-0 as the only undefeated team.
 Alabama, Notre Dame and UCF all entered bowl season undefeated.
 But Alabama fell to Clemson in the CFP national title game, Notre Dame lost to Clemson in the CFP semifinals and UCF lost to LSU in the Fiesta Bowl.